HelenHighwater1/pourfolio/README.md

 ### Ajax

-I wanted to use a really dynamic filter function - below you can see that I have one function that will filter the cellar based on both the catagory and the specific value to filter.
+I wanted to use a really dynamic filter function - below you can see that I have one function that will filter the cellar based on both the category and the specific value to filter.
 This simplifies the backend code into one function, instead of breaking it out to seven functions - one for each value of the filter.

 filters.js:
 ```javascript